dataquest-dev/dspace-import/README.md

 [![Test dspace on dev-5](https://github.com/dataquest-dev/dspace-blackbox-testing/actions/workflows/test.yml/badge.svg)](https://github.com/dataquest-dev/dspace-blackbox-testing/actions/workflows/test.yml)

-# Dspace-python-api
+# DSpace-python-api
-used for blackbox testing, data-ingestion procedures
+Used for blackbox testing and data-ingestion procedures.

 # How to migrate CLARIN-DSpace5.* to CLARIN-DSpace7.*

 ### Important:
-Make sure that your email server is NOT running because some of the endpoints that are used are sending emails to the input email addresses.
+Make sure that your email server is NOT running because some of the endpoints that are used send emails to the input email addresses.
-For example, when using the endpoint for creating new registration data, there exists automatic function that sends email, what we don't want because we use this endpoint for importing existing data.
+For example, when using the endpoint for creating new registration data, an automatic function exists that sends emails, which we don't want because we use this endpoint for importing existing data.

 ### Prerequisites:
 1. **Python 3.8+** (tested with 3.8.10 and 3.11)

-2. Install CLARIN-DSpace7.*. (postgres, solr, dspace backend) 2.1.
+2. Install CLARIN-DSpace7.*.
+(PostgreSQL, Solr, DSpace backend) 2.1.
 Clone python-api: https://github.com/ufal/dspace-python-api (branch `main`)
    2.2.
 Clone submodules: `git submodule update --init libs/dspace-rest-python/`